 Degree.
 A bachelor’s degree with a strong science background is necessary.

 English language.
-If English is not the principal language, the applicant must have achieved a minimum score of 7.0 overall score on the International English Language Testing System (IELTS).
-Alternatively the applicant must have achieved a 600 (paper-based), 250 (computer-based), or 100 (internet-based) on the Test of English as a Foreign Language (TOEFL).
+If English is not the principal language, the applicant must have achieved a minimum score of 7.0 on each band of the International English Language Testing System (IELTS).
+Alternatively, the applicant must have achieved a 600 (paper-based), 250 (computer-based), or 100 (internet-based) on the Test of English as a Foreign Language (TOEFL).
 The University’s TOEFL code is 2864.